alexissushko1/Organizer-backend/README.md

 - See the price for the list items from an individual list

 ## Authentication Routes
-- POST /register -  creates a new User with the provided credentials and sends a token request body should include username and password the password should be hashed in the database
+- POST /register: creates a new User with the provided credentials and sends a token
+   - Request body should include username and password
+   - The password should be hashed in the database
-- POST /login - sends a token if the provided credentials are valid request body should include username and password
+- POST /login - sends a token if the provided credentials are valid
+   - Request body should include username and password

 ## List Routes
-GET /myLists
+- GET /myLists
-PUT /myLists/:id
+- PUT /myLists/:id
-DELETE /myLists/:id
+- DELETE /myLists/:id
-GET /myLists/:id
+- GET /myLists/:id
-POST /myLists
+- POST /myLists

 ## List Items Routes
-DELETE /listItems/:id
+- DELETE /listItems/:id
-PUT /listItems/:id
+- PUT /listItems/:id
-GET /listItems/:id
+- GET /listItems/:id
-POST /listItems
+- POST /listItems
-GET /listItems
+- GET /listItems